Government has ‘no plan’ for ‘preventable’ drought, farmers and campaigners warn

 “In a country with plenty of rain outside of mid-summer, we should not need to rely on hosepipe bans to get us through the dry months.”

-It comes as The Independent can exclusively reveal that more wildfires broke out in England and Wales in July than there were in the entirety of last year, as the dry and warm weather set conditions for fires to tear through the countryside and into cities.
+It comes as The Independent can exclusively reveal that more wildfires broke out in England and Wales in July than there were in the whole of last year, as the dry and warm weather created conditions for fires to tear through the countryside and into cities.

-There were 244 wildfires recorded in both countries in July, compared to just 11 in July last year – more than 22 times as many – and more than the 237 recorded in the entirety of 2021, according to the National Fire Chiefs Council’s wildfire lead Paul Hedle.
+There were 244 wildfires recorded in both countries in July, compared with only 11 in July last year – more than 22 times as many, and more than the 237 recorded in the whole of 2021, according to the National Fire Chiefs Council’s wildfire lead Paul Hedle.

-Faced with the hotter, drier summers, farmers are among those calling for decisive action from the government.
+Faced with hotter, drier summers, farmers are among those calling for decisive action from the government.

 “I don’t think anybody is really prioritising the strategic importance of water,” Tom Bradshaw, the deputy president of the National Farmers’ Union, said of the government.